jasonfb/universal_track_manager/README.md

 # Is this Ethical?

 It is important to understand there are many different data points can could possibly be collected in today's web traffic.
-You may use this gem at your own discretion, and you can choose either more or less data capturing, as well ore *more or less data integration with your users.*
+You should use this gem at your own discretion, and you can choose either more or less data capturing, as well *more or less data integration with your users.*

 The reason I underscore this point is that the _safest_ data is _anonymized_ data.